Do you want to start a blogging career but don’t know where to get started?

-Over the course of months, you would have gone through various experiments on your blog, from choosing the niche topics for writing the blog posts to testing out the monetization options.
+Over the course of months, you would have gone through various experiments on your blog, from choosing the niche topics for writing the blog posts to test out the monetization options.
 It means at that point; you’ll be able to see which category of your blog post is doing fine and what kind of topics are performing well.
-You should push hard on the topics that are gaining the traction by creating similar content and linking to that popular content along the way.
+You should push hard on the topics that are gaining traction by creating similar content and linking to that popular content along the way.

 You may want to test new affiliates down the road.
 Do it!

 If you’re using Google Adsense, you could replace it with the affiliate ads for a specific period to analyze the outcome.